-If you look into the brains of students who are pursuing the CFA Program with all their might, we will see one thing common.
+If you look into students’ brains pursuing the CFA Program with all their might, we will see one thing common.
 They have an immense urge to earn big.

 - CFA is not an exam that can be passed by anybody.
-Even CFA shouldn’t be pursued by everybody.
-It’s a very tough nut to crack and to pass the exam, you need to let go of your weekends and any left-over relaxation on weekdays (we assume that you’ve been working full-time with an organization).
+Everybody shouldn’t pursue even CFA.
+It’s a very tough nut to crack and to pass the exam.
+You need to let go of your weekends and any left-over relaxation on weekdays (we assume that you’ve been working full-time with an organization).

 - Most people jump in to pursue the CFA exam without doing proper research.
 They just go with the flow.
 But if you’re someone who wants to pursue CFA, you need to check the data before you take the plunge.